 The Sky God Who Withdrew: African High-God Traditions and the Salem Teaching Layer

-Across sub-Saharan Africa a consistent religious pattern recurs: a supreme creator-god (Yoruba Olodumare, Akan Nyame, Bantu Mulungu) who dwells remotely in the sky, created the world and the moral order, and has withdrawn from daily affairs, leaving lesser spirits to handle immediate concerns.
-The Urantia Book documents Salem missionary penetration southward into Africa through Egypt.
-The African high-god pattern preserves the Salem monotheistic seed across the specifically-African cultural-transmission pathway.
+Across sub-Saharan Africa, a remarkably consistent pattern repeats.
+A supreme creator (Yoruba Olodumare, Akan Nyame, Bantu Mulungu) made the world and the moral order, then withdrew.
+Lesser spirits handle the daily concerns.
+The Urantia Book records Salem missionaries reaching Africa through Egypt.
+The African high-god pattern looks like the Salem monotheistic seed, carried south and softened over millennia.

 Salem high-god monotheistic layer = African supreme-creator traditions (Olodumare, Nyame, Mulungu)